-A spousal IRA enables you to set up a retirement account in your own name.
-As long as one person in your household brings home a paycheck and you file a joint tax return, you’re good to go.
+Simply put, a spousal IRA enables a stay-at-home husband or wife to set up a retirement account in their own name.
+As long as one person in your household brings home a paycheck and you file a joint tax return, you’re good to go!

 - A traditional IRA works much like a 401(k).
 It’s tax-deferred, which means you don’t pay taxes on the money you invest until you withdraw it.

-- A Roth IRA uses post-tax dollars, so your investment grows tax-free.
+- A Roth IRA uses after-tax dollars, so your investment grows tax-free.
 Any money sitting in a Roth IRA at retirement is all yours.

-So where does all this money come from if you don’t get paid for all your hard work as a stay-at-home parent?
-We’re glad you asked!
+Now, where does all this investing money come from if you don’t get paid for all your hard work as a stay-at-home parent?
+Let’s talk about it.

-Remember, Dave recommends putting 15% of your household income toward retirement.
+I recommend putting 15% of your total household income toward retirement.
 If your spouse brings in 100% of your household income, then it’s just a matter of how you allocate that 15%.

-If your household income is $60,000 a year, that means you should invest $9,000 a year—or $750 a month—for retirement.
+If your household income is $60,000 a year, you should invest $9,000 a year—or $750 a month—toward retirement for both of you.
 Here are two ways you could break that investment down.

-In our first scenario, Tom works full-time and gets a 3% match on his 401(k) contributions.
-His wife, Jenny, stays home to care for their two kids.
-They decide to invest their entire 15% under his name.
+Let’s say Tom works full-time making $60,000, and his wife Jenny stays home to care for their two kids.
+He gets a 3% match on his 401(k) contributions, and they decide to invest their entire 15% under his name.